ChickenKyiv/awesome-git-article/docs/docs/s2/b.md

 Most popular Git workflows will have some sort of centralized repo that individual developers will push and pull from.

-Below we will briefly discuss some other popular Git workflows.
+in next slides we will briefly discuss some other popular Git workflows.

 These extended workflows offer more specialized patterns in regard to managing branches for feature development, hot fixes, and eventual release.